meithecatte/gbtetris/sprite-system.md

 the ingenuity of the person who entered the data, nothing prevents duplicating the pointers in the `SpriteDescriptorPointers` list instead of repeating all the data.

-At least, all tetrominoes make use of the same dimension descriptor:
+At least the "dimension descriptor" is shared by all tetrominoes.
+A dimension descriptor describes the positions the objects in an object list are mapped to.

 ```asm
 SpriteDim4x4::